TarGz/julien.terraz.org/_posts/2009-04-22-twittearth.markdown

 <iframe width="1200" height="900" src="https://www.youtube.com/embed/30cmNXuUp7Q?rel=0" frameborder="0" allowfullscreen class="uk-responsive-width"></iframe>

 TwittEarth, like realtime dataviz of Tweet from all around the world.
 This was an experiment of using the Twitter API at the time Tweet weren't geolocalised.
+I had used the Yahoo geocod API to convert city name to longitude and latitude.
 I had some cool article On TechCrunch ["TwittEarth, is eye-candy at its finest"](https://techcrunch.com/2008/04/20/twittearth-makes-twitter-a-global-experience/)

 ![Twittearth](/images/project/twittearth/01.jpg)